petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation/troubleshooting-the-elasticsearch-connection.md

 ## The Elasticsearch Host Name Does Not Match the DNS Names in the Certificate

-Possible errors:

-On Liferay 7.3 and 7.4,
+On Liferay 7.3 and 7.4 you can see this log message:

 ```
 Caused by: javax.net.ssl.SSLPeerUnverifiedException: Host name 'es-node1' does not match the certificate subject provided by the peer (CN=elastic-nodes)